 Office XP helps increase productivity by supplementing traditional mouse and keyboard input with voice commands.
 You can dictate text, make direct formatting changes, and navigate menus using speech and voice commands you input by microphone.

-Use speech recognition—Speech recognition is installed in all Office programs by initially using the feature in Word, or by doing a custom installation.
-See:
+Use speech recognition Speech recognition is installed in all Office programs by initially using the feature in Word, or by doing a custom installation.
+See the Help topics:

 - Word 2002—Installing and Training Speech Recognition